peterabbott/testing.infrastructure/ARTICLE.md

 kitchen test default-ubuntu-1204  -  run default test suite against Ubuntu 12.04
 ```

 During testing you might encounter times where tests fail and you can't figure out why.

-It is possible to login to the VM's created as part of the converge and poke around to see what is going on. `kitchen login default-ubuntu-1204` would help you login quickly into the running instance without having to lookup with SSH port is exposed.
+The staged approach of Test Kitchen allows you to runs the convergence and verification stages separately.
+What this means is that you can login to the generated and (partially) provisioned Virtual Machine to have a poke around.
+This is particularly useful during initial setup, it allows you to look around and see how things are setup whithout breaking any "real" environments.

+To make connecting to a Virtual Machine, Test Kitchen provides a login command so you don't have to worry about figuring out ports and ssh keys, it remembers all that for you.

+So as we can Test Kitchen can provide a really easy mechanism to test your infrastructure, in particular testing the infrastructure after it has been through your provisioning tool of choice.
+You spin up or updated environments safe in the knowledge that you wont bring down an environment and have angry users blaming your for a lost environments or an annoyed support team that you broke one of their servers.

+At the very least testing the convergence of any cookbooks you write should always come with a basic Test Kitchen config to verify the cookbook itself.
+TDD for Infrastructure.

 ** What's Next? **